VarunRaj7/Sparkify-Data-Lake/README.md

 - ETL-step-by-step-breakdown.ipynb: step-by-step breakdown of the entire ETL pipleine.

-- Analytic-Queries: Some analytic queries performed on the data after ETL.
+- Sparkify-Analytics: Some analytic queries performed on the data after ETL.

 - README.md: provides discussion on your process and decisions.